Argentina: The great travel guide is written by Jacob Gowland Jorgensen.

 That said, there are also some who do not feel comfortable speaking English because they do not hear and speak it as often.

-So learn a few small words in Spanish, throw yourself into your best garbage Spanish, and everyone is happy.
+So learn a few small words in Spanish, throw yourself into your best 'garbage Spanish' and everyone is happy.

-The best travel months in Argentina
+Summer in winter - the best travel months in Argentina

 This beautiful country is an obvious destination all year round due to the many climate zones and altitude differences.
 For example, was it something with a ski holiday in July?
 Or a beach holiday in January?